 As we mentioned above, some recruiters only look at your summary of qualifications…well, when you have one because 95% of applicants don’t include one! – so make sure to use the right jargon.

-Then, the rest of your resume should focus on proving each and EVERY one of these bullet points from your summary.
+Then, the rest of your resume should focus on proving every one of these bullet points from your summary.

 If this means you may not be eligible for the job you are targeting, maybe it’s not the right job for you at this time.
 But you could become eligible very fast!